armele/hexRenderRepo/README.md

 #hexRender
 The hexRender project is intended to provide basic support for 2D games that are implemented on a hex-based game board.
+This readme file provides a basic overview of the functionality, and describes a few key objects you will interact with.
+For complete documentation, refer to the javadocs.

 ##Getting Started
 Interactions with the hex map library are facilitated through `HexArrayController`.
 Instantiate your HexArrayController by passing in the parent window object in which your hex array map will be painted.